 This is the percentage of revenue an item creator receives from direct sales of their item.
 Click here to learn more.

 The Steam Workshop makes it easier than ever for you to submit finished 3D models of items for a chance to have them accepted and incorporated to the actual game.
 To publish an item to the workshop for consideration, first read the official documentation linked on the right, then click the Steam Workshop button in the main menu of the game.

 The Steam Workshop makes it easy to discover or share new content for your game or software.
-Each game or software might support slightly different kinds of content in their Workshop, so it's best to check out the official documentation for more details on what can be created and shared in that area.
+Each title might support slightly different kinds of content in their Workshop, so it's best to check out the official documentation for more details on what can be created and shared in that area.

 These are the Steam Workshop features utilized by Dota 2:

-Items posted in this Workshop under the Custom Games tab are ready for immediate use.
+Items posted in this Workshop under the Custom Games and Bot Scripts tab are ready for immediate use.
 Click the Subscribe button on the detail page for the item and it will be available when you start Dota 2.

 Curated Item Selection